antgonzales/antgonzales.github.io/_posts/2023-12-15-how-to-improve-git-monorepo-performance.md

 * `core.untrackedCache=true`

 Git writes an entirely new index in `index.lock` and then replaces `.git/index` when you use basic commands.
-In a monorepo with a large number of files, this index can be quite large and take several seconds to write every time you perform a command.
-Upgrading from the standard version 2 to version 4 reduces index size by 30%-50% by compressing the pathnames, which results in faster load time on operations.
-Caching untracked files adds more of a memory load but again, reduces the load time.
+In a monorepo with many files, this index can be large and take several seconds to write every time you perform a command.
+Upgrading from the standard version 2 to version 4 reduces index size by 30% to 50% by compressing the pathnames, which results in faster load time on operations.
+Caching untracked files adds more memory load but again reduces the load time.

-In my case, I encountered the following error often before I made the update:
+When performing simple Git commands, I would encounter the following errors before I made the update:

 ```console
 fatal: Unable to create 'project_path/.git/index.lock': File exists.